subs1stem/wg-assistant/README.md

     // Defaults to "wg0" for "WireGuard" protocol.
     // Defaults to "awg0" for "AmneziaWG" protocol.
     "interface_name": "wg0",
     // Endpoint for peers as an IP address or domain name.
-By default, the host's external IP address will be used.
+    // By default, the host's external IP address will be used.
     "endpoint": "myserver.com",
     // DNS addresses for peers.
 Can be a single address or a comma-separated list.
     // By default, the internal address of the server interface will be used.
     "dns": "1.1.1.1, 1.0.0.1",
     // The IP address or domain name of the WireGuard host that the bot will use to connect.
-    // If not specified, a local client will be used (implies deploying the bot on the same server).
+    // If not specified, a local client will be used.
     "server": "192.168.32.1",
     // The port of the WireGuard host that the bot will use to connect.
     // Defaults to 22 (SSH) for "Linux" type.